Sabi (Korea): Features

 The city was surrounded by a two-layered defense.
-The outer layer was the Busosan Fortress, that guarded the capital from the side that the nearby mountains left open.
-The inner layer was The Naseong (KOR: 나성) City Wall which encircled the entire capital.
+The outer layer was the Busosan Fortress, which guarded the capital from the side that the nearby mountains left open.
+The inner layer was The Naseong (나성) City Wall which encircled the entire capital.
 The original appearance of both layers are still intact.

-The city was divided into 5 administrative districts called bu (KOR: 부), those were divided into 5 smaller districts called hang (KOR: 항).
+The city was divided into five administrative districts called bu (부), which were divided into five smaller districts called hang (항).

 The royal palace and its surrounding facilities were located directly at the southern foot of Busosan Mountain.
-There was a man made pond located south of the palace.
+There was a manmade pond located south of the palace.
 It was completed in 634, under the orders of King Mu.

-Excavation since the 1980s has uncovered the building site of the royal palace, including water supply facilities, storage facilities, a lotus pond.
-The site of the Jeongnimsa (KOR: 정림사) Temple, which was built in the center of the city, was also discovered, as well as royal tombs just outside the eastern part of the Naseong City Wall.
+Excavation since the 1980s has uncovered the building site of the royal palace, including water supply facilities, storage facilities, and a lotus pond.
+The site of the Jeongnimsa (정림사) Temple, which was built in the center of the city, was also discovered, as well as royal tombs just outside the eastern part of the Naseong City Wall.
 These archeological sites were added to UNESCO World Heritage List in 2015.

-Royal Palace
+Royal palace

 The royal palace and its surrounding facilities are located at the northernmost end of the city.
 There, a large building site was discovered.
-The site spans 35m across and 18.5m in length, which is evident from the 50cm tall remains of the platform that once supported the building.
-Within the site 36 rammed-earth foundations were discovered, which are believed to have supported the pillars and cornerstones of the building.
+The site spans 35m across and 18.5m in length, which is evident from the 50 cm tall remains of the platform that once supported the building.
+Within the site, 36 rammed-earth foundations were discovered, which are believed to have supported the pillars and cornerstones of the building.

 The site was confirmed to be the royal palace due to three different types of evidence.
-The first being a gilt-bronze waist belt was found at the site.
+The first was a gilt-bronze waist belt was found at the site.
 The belt could have only belonged to a king due to the strict hierarchy of Baekje society at the time.
 This discovery indicated that the area was once the residence of a king.
 Roof tiles with inscriptions of the royal court, large stone structures, and a monument to Liu Renyuan of Tang China, were found at the site.
-These point to the importance of the location, which point to it being the location of the royal palace.
+These point to the importance of the location, which indicate it being the royal palace.
 The site was also used for local government offices in later Korean dynasties.

-Two large, wooden water tanks, five underground, wooden storage facilities, three stone storage facilities, and various other storage pits were also found at the location.
-A man-made lotus pond that was 10.6m in width, 6.2m in length, and ranged from 1 to 1.2m in depth, was found as well.
+Two large wooden water tanks, five underground wooden storage facilities, three stone storage facilities, and various other storage pits were also found at the location.
+A man-made lotus pond that was 10.6m in width, 6.2m in length, and from 1 to 1.2m in depth, was found too.